Edna Buckman Kearns: Activism

 In 1913, the Brooklyn carriage company, I.S.
 Remson, donated an old wagon called the “Spirit of 1776” to the New York State Woman Suffrage Association.
 State suffrage association president Harriet May Mills assigned the vehicle to Edna Buckman Kearns for use in Long Island suffrage organizing.
 The wagon's presentation ceremony was held in July 1913, an event that was covered by the city's newspapers, including the New York Times.
 Kearns held leadership roles in Nassau and Suffolk County suffrage clubs.
 She became a suffrage columnist and editor for the Brooklyn Daily Eagle starting about 1911 and served the suffrage movement in many capacities, including writer, editor, and press contact for local, state, and national campaigns.
 She wrote under the bylines Edna Buckman Kearns or Mrs. W.R.
 Kearns.

 Edna Kearns took her daughter Serena Kearns with her on trips using the “Spirit of 1776” horse-drawn wagon, and little Serena became a poster child for the suffrage movement.
 Wilmer Kearns marched in the men's divisions of New York City and Washington, DC Votes for Women parades.
-Edna Kearns served as Congressional representative for Alice Paul and the National Woman's Party on Long Island during the campaigns for the passage and ratification of the 19th amendment.
+Edna Kearns served as Congressional representative for Alice Paul and the National Woman's Party on Long Island during the campaigns for the passage and ratification of the Nineteenth amendment.

 Kearns also contributed her reporting and editorial skills to New York Yearly Meeting from 1913 to 1917 as Publicity Committee member and chair where she served a press contact for the Quaker annual gathering in New York City to conduct business.
 Edna Kearns urged newspaper reporters to avoid publicizing misconceptions about the religious organization.
 The Quaker Oats Company was not founded by Quakers, Kearns argued, and it cashed in on the Quakers’ reputation for honesty in business dealings.
 Many members of the Religious Society of Friends opposed the Quaker branding for oatmeal and other commercial products not endorsed by the religious body.

 Over the years Edna Kearns worked with many suffrage activists on Long Island, including Rosalie Jones, Ida Sammis, Ida Craft, Elisabeth Freeman, Alva Belmont, Irene Davison, and many others.
 Edna Buckman Kearns was active in peace organizations prior to and during World War I, including the Woman's Peace Party.
 She served on the board of the Women's International League for Peace and Freedom until 1919.